1885 Squak Valley attack: Disputed information

 The number of people who went to the Chinese camp on Saturday night and on Monday night was stated by various defendants to have been at least seven and as many as twenty.
 Everyone who testified was uncertain about the number and exactly who was in the group.

-At the murder trial, the defendants said that they were just going to tell the Chinese to leave or get lost, but when they got to the camp someone in the camp shot at them first.
+At the murder trial, the defendants said that they were just going to tell the Chinese to leave, but when they got to the camp someone in the camp shot at them first.
 The defendants claimed they returned the fire only in self-defense.

 The role of the local Indians in the attack is unclear.
 Several Indians testified that they were present in the group that went to the camp, and two men, identified as Indian Joe and Indian Curley, were indicted for the murder.
 During Perry Bayne's trial, at least one person testified that the Indians fled when the shooting started.

 Although Sam Robertson first testified against the other defendants, at the trial the defendants said he was the leader and they went along mainly to keep him from harming the Chinese.

 Testimony about the number and types of guns supposedly used, and who did or did not use them, varied from person to person.